Television personalities Rolf Harris and Bill Cosby: They have something in common.

 I was just a little boy when I started watching the entertainment program of Rolf Harris, on Ghana Broadcasting Corporation television in Accra.
 He was a genius and had all the charismatic powers to make entertainment worthy to watch.
 The fact that he could produce sound and rhythm out of any object that gets into his hands, made Rolf Harris one the best entertainers in the world.

 What about Bill Cosby?
 Believe me, he was one of my favourite entertainers too.
-The African-American comedian, actor, and producer, born on July 12, 1937, in Philadelphia, Pennsylvania, played a major role in the development of more positive portrayal of African-Americans on television.
+The African-American comedian, actor, and producer, born on July 12, 1937, in Philadelphia, Pennsylvania, played a major role in the development of a more positive portrayal of African-Americans on television.

 Television builds career and fame, thus; many people use it as a bait to execute their devilish plans.
 Just as the axiom goes “Not everything glitters is gold,” these two great television personalities used their positions to abused some of the people they invited to participate in the programs they ran.